jundalisay/superb/content/en/superphysics/principles/chapter-03.md

 ![Apples](/photos/objects/apples.jpg)

-If you add more apples it will either make those additional apples fall off if the tray is strong, or make the apples in the tray burst out if the tray is weak.
+Adding more apples will either:
+- make those additional apples fall off if the tray is strong, or
+- make the apples in the tray burst out if the tray is weak.

 Either way, the mere addition of apples causes movement, as a reaction to those new additions.

 The tray represents the mind of the universe which holds its ideas.
 The addition of new ideas creates reactions from other ideas leading to dynamism that is far more energetic than the original addition-action.